 The #NeedleWorkMonday tag was created in July of 2017 by @crosheille.
 She wanted to make an easier way for needleworkers to find one another to share their love and passion for the needle arts.
 This tag would bring needlers together to support each other in their efforts through upvotes, encouraging comments and positive feedback.
 It would be a way for needlers to meet up sharing ideas, tips, patterns, shortcuts, inspirations, failures and victories.
-The tag would also inspire others on the Steemit blockchain to dust off their needles and begin crafting again while encouraging others to give it a try for the first time.
+The tag would also inspire others on the Hive blockchain to dust off their needles and begin crafting again while encouraging others to give it a try for the first time.

 Later on she was joined by @crystalize who was named Co-Chair for helping to invite new needleworkers, organize and fund community projects and contests and supporting all of the needleworkers with upvotes and comments.

-What started out as a tag became an actual community.
+What started out as a tag but became an actual community.
 We are a community that supports and interacts with one another every week, working hard to share our inspiring work with everyone.
 We hold each other accountable, helping one another to stay on task and not give up when things get difficult or when time is limited.
 We are the NeedleWorkMonday Community!

 Who Can Join?

 We welcome all levels of needleworkers!
 We have those who just purchased their first skein of yarn and hook to those that have been needling for years!
 We are all here to learn and grow together.
 Even the most advanced can learn new things when becoming a member of the NeedleWorkMonday Community.